-A key property of all the algorithms discussed so far is that each chosen rule along with its mixed(cover/dependent) set can be added/removed from the TCAM independently of the rest of the rules.
+A key property of the algorithms discussed so far is that each chosen rule along with its mixed (cover or dependent) set can be added/removed from the TCAM independently of the rest of the rules.
 In other words, the mixed-sets for any two rules are easily composable and decomposable.
-For example, in Figure ??(b), the red rule and its cover set can be easily added/removed without disturbing the blue rule and its dependent set.
-As shown in Algorithm 5, in order to push the new cache in to the TCAM, we first decompose/remove the old mixed-sets (that are not cached anymore) from the TCAM (lines 2-11) and then compose with the new mixed sets (lines 12-21) while retaining the mixed-sets common to both the versions of the cache.
-Composing two rules to build a cache would simply involve merging their corresponding mixed-sets (and incrementing appropriate reference counters for each rule) and decomposition would involve checking the reference counters before removing a rule from the TCAM.
-Reference counting is required to take care of overlapping mixed sets.
-We leave it to the reader to verify that it is indeed safe to leave behind rules on the TCAM that have positive reference counts during the deletion phase7.
-In the example discussed above, if we want to change the cover-set of rule R_6 to its dependent set on the TCAM, we first delete the entire cover-set rules (including rule R_6) and then install the entire dependent-set of R_6 .
+For example, in Figure 6(b), the red rule and its cover set can be easily added/removed without disturbing the blue rule and its dependent set.
+In order to push the new cache in to the TCAM, we first decompose/remove the old mixed-sets (that are not cached anymore) from the TCAM and then compose the TCAM with the new mixed sets.
+We also maintain reference counts from various mixed sets to the rules on TCAM so that we can track rules in overlapping mixed sets.
+Composing two candidate rules to build a cache would simply involve merging their corresponding mixed-sets (and incrementing appropriate reference counters for each rule) and decomposing would involve checking the reference counters before removing a rule from the TCAM8.
+In the example discussed above, if we want to change the cover-set of rule R_6 to its dependent set on the TCAM, we first delete the entire cover-set rules (including rule R_6) and then install the entire dependent-set of R_6 , in priority order.